swansonk14/random_pairs/README.md

 If there is an odd number of people, then one person will be unpaired in each pairing.

-## Options

-### Number of pairings
+Additional options include:

-You can specify the number of pairings to create by adding `--num_pairings n` where `n` is the number of pairings.
+* `--num_pairings n` to specify the number of pairings to be created.
 By default, each person will be paired with everyone else exactly once, i.e., there will be `n = #people - 1` pairings.

-### Random seed

-You can set a random seed for reproducibility with `--seed r` where `r` is the random seed.
+* `--seed r` to set the random seed for reproducibility.

-## Sending emails automatically via Gmail
+## Sending pairings programmatically via Gmail

+After generating the pairings according to the above steps, each pairing can be emailed programmatically using Gmail.

 First, follow steps 1 and 2 of the following link to set up authentication and to install the required packages: https://developers.google.com/gmail/api/quickstart/python